hrokr/Recipies/shepherds_pie.md

     1/2   Tbsp sage
     1     cup chicken broth

     1/2   cup corn					         check seasoning

     1/2   cup peas (preferably frozen)	        Add and mix

 Cook the above in a dutch oven.
 Cover with potatoes fluff potatoes with fork to help make areas where they will be a bit crispy.

 Bake uncovered for about 30 min.
 The potatoes should be brown.
-This needs 10-15 min to cool to a point where it can be eaten.
+This needs 10-15 min to cool to a point where it can be eat.